 Other “creative” financing exists, but these options are riskier.
 For example, you could seek financing from the property’s previous owner rather than from the bank holding your mortgage.
-However, you’d likely see higher interest rates, or other forms of resistance from the seller.
+However, you’d likely see higher interest rates or other forms of resistance from the seller.

 Hard money lenders (rich individuals or small banks that offer funds in exchange for high rates) can also seem appealing.
-But these terms often require you to pay back the loan quickly or face foreclosure.
+But their terms often require you to pay back the loan quickly or face foreclosure.